 We Need the Light of Grace

 The Kingdom of heaven is in direct antithesis with the values, morals, and thought-patterns of our fallen world.
 It just doesn’t make sense to those “of the world” (“worldlings”).
 They don’t see what the big deal is.

 But when the light of grace breaks through and shines in the heart of such a worldling, something truly miraculous happens.
 (I know, for I was one.)
 Life appears where before there had been only a frozen and lifeless corpse.
 Spiritual synapses start firing.
 Blood starts flowing.
-The bulb comes on.
+The bulb comes on and brightens.

 Suddenly, the treasure that is the Kingdom of God is discovered and seen for what it is.
 Joy saturates the soul.
 Whatever cost there is for this treasure is gladly paid in order to have it.
 No price is too high.

 But I guess that’s the rub.
 For the price is your own life.
-It’s your pride, dependence upon yourself, love of self, commitment to gratify sinful desires, love for the world and its way of thinking and living, and a thousand other things besides.
+It’s a death.
+It means dying to your pride, dependence upon yourself, love of self, commitment to gratifying sinful desires, love for the world and its way of thinking and living, and a thousand other things besides.
 But at the end of the day, the cost of the Kingdom is your life – your very self.
 That has to die with Christ.
 And it hurts.
 In The Voyage of the Dawn Treader, by C.S.
-Lewis, Eustace, who had turned into a dragon because of his love of the world, discovered his many scaly skins had to be peeled away by Aslan’s powerful and sharp claws.
+Lewis, Eustace, a young boy who had turned into a dragon because of his love of the world, discovered, to become a boy again, his many thick and scaly dragon-skins had to be peeled away by Aslan’s powerful and sharp claws.
 There was no other way.